Judgment writing.

 Adequate, sufficient and excessive reasons.

-Transcript of the Honourable Justice Mark Weinberg AO's speech at Judicial College of Victoria.
+Transcript of the Honourable Justice (formerly) Mark Weinberg AO's speech at Judicial College of Victoria.

 View Now